gehelem/indi_cam84_ccd/README.md

 http://www.cloudynights.com/topic/497530-diy-astro-ccd-16-bit-color-6mpx-camera
 http://indilib.org

-Now using libftdi instead of FTDI D2XX, unloading ftdi_sio is no more necessary :
-New udev file unbinds just the necessary devices
-BUT : libftdi seems more tricky to use with timings... many reads/writes fails

-Now testing :
--2x2 binning
--Framing
+Now using libftdi can use FTDI D2XX by doing a cmake . -DLIBFTDI=OFF
+(default is -DLIBFTDI=ON which uses libftdi)

+libftdi performance has been greatly improved by increasing the ftdi_write_data_set_chunksize back to the default value.

+Framing now works
+2x2 binning may not be ready